KylTan/ektas-site-info/README.md

-# ektas-site-plugin
+# ektas-site-info Plugin
 ***
 This is the plugin made by ET and AS that displays site health information that can be found in the admin tools section.
+You may also opt to send this data in JSON Format to an endpoint via a cURL request.
 Below are the version release details.
-# Site Info Plugin

-The Site Info plugin displays site details in the WordPress admin page.

 ## Description

 The Site Info plugin adds a "Site Info" menu item to the WordPress admin menu.
 When clicked, it displays various details about the site, including WordPress version, server information, active theme, installed plugins, and more.

+You can also send this info to a compatible endpoint, as long as you have the proper credentials, and the proper permissions for the target site.

+Enjoy 🤠

 ## Installation